davidbullock/adwords-image-ad-psd-image-generator/README.md

 AdWords Image Ad PSD Image Generator
 ====================================

 Organised structure for all AdWords Image Ad dimensions.
 Contains master .psd file and placed link ad .psd files.
-Using Adobe Photoshop CC with Generator you can quickly output all of your images in one save for multiple ad campaigns.
+Using Adobe Photoshop CC with Generator you can quickly output all of your images with one save for multiple ad campaigns.

 ## Dimensions listed in AdWords: